wix-incubator/lerna-script/README.md

 # lerna-script

+*Experimental* - it's not near ready - and can still be abandoned - use at your own risk!

 [Lerna](https://lernajs.io/) is a nice tool to manage JavaScript projects with multiple packages, but sometimes you need more than it provides.
 Fret not - [lerna-script](https://www.npmjs.com/package/lerna-script) to the rescue.
 It allows you to add custom tasks/scripts to automate multiple package management routine tasks.
 Some use cases: